Atmerek/CrossplayProject/README.md

   A RemoteEvent for applying player skins.

 - **remote_img.rbxm**
-  A module library for managing EditableImage
+  A module library for managing EditableImage.

 - **Player.rbxm**
   A model of the Minecraft player.